Phil Liggett believes Lance Armstrong would have won the Tour without drugs

 Lance won the Tour de France a record seven consecutive times, from 1999 to 2005, after recovering from testicular cancer.

-Following years of accusations and investigations in 2012 was finally stripped of all his titles.
+Following years of accusations and investigations in 2012 he was finally stripped of all his titles.

 A short while later in 2013 he admitted for the first time that he doped throughout his career.